navarum/tetris-wifi/README.md

 - Install Zsh, if you haven't already.

 - Edit and test `wifi-flood-daemon` to make sure that it does the right thing on your laptop.
 Ideally you should be able to detect a change using an RF meter.
-Also, it should restore the network when it is done.
+When this is done, you'll have to manually restore any wireless networking setup you had.

         $ ./wifi-flood start
         $ ./wifi-flood stop